mmilano/SidePanelCollapse/README.md

 You can specify a custom style by defining a rule in your project's SCSS and providing the selector as a string (without the leading dot).
 It must be a class and cannot be an id.

-For example, this SCSS and option...
+For example, this SCSS and configuration option...
 ```scss
 .brightSpring {
     background-color: rgba(#AAFF11, 0.57);